 As you may guess, that's not quite true when you're talking about the availability of ethanol-free gas.
 That's because different states have different rules on how and where it's available.
 It's not the same in every state.
 Our thanks to reliable sources like www.e0pc.com for gathering the factual information referenced.

 Ethanol Free Gas Is Easier To Find In Some States

 If you live in Arkansas, it's much easier to get around the ethanol problem by filling up with good old-fashioned ethanol-free gas than it is in other states like Oregon.
 That's because Arkansas has different rules than Oregon does.

 The first difference is that not every state has a "mandatory ethanol blending" law.
 Currently, there are only six states that DO have a mandatory ethanol law like this: Florida, Hawaii, Minnesota, Missouri, Oregon, and Washington state.
 This kind of mandatory blending law means that virtually all of the gasoline available in those states will have ethanol in it, with only a very few exceptions.

 But the exact rules differ even within these states:

-Minnesota ethanol is exempt from gas used in aircraft, watercraft, motor sport racing, collector vehicles and off road use, motorcycles, 2 cycle and small engines, etc. The law does not guarantee the availability of unblended gasoline, which must be premium unleaded and it only allows retail dealers to supply it if they follow very strict guidelines.
+Minnesota ethanol is exempt from the gas used in aircraft, watercraft, motorsport racing, collector vehicles and off-road use, motorcycles, 2 cycle, and small engines, etc. The law does not guarantee the availability of unblended gasoline, which must be premium unleaded and it only allows retail dealers to supply it if they follow very strict guidelines.